 Why Should I Care about Evidence-Based Practice?

-As a bedside nurse, your most important duty is offering quality care to patients in need.
-Everything you do should be in the service of that one major goal.
-In order to reach the goal of offering quality care, you will need to stay current on the most recent discoveries in healthcare.
+As a bedside nurse, the most important duty is providing quality care to patients in need.
+Everything a nurse does should be aligned with that purpose.
+In order to provide the best possible quality care, nurses should value evidence-based practices and the research behind them.

-The wound-washing procedure is just a small example of how we should all use evidence-based practice in our work.
-But consider all of the much larger issues that could have greater consequences if best-practices aren’t followed according to the most recent research.
-Surgery techniques, medications, even patient education all have certain elements of evidence that should be followed.
-Otherwise, nurses will be working with outdated methods and strategies for treatment that could do much more harm than good.
+The wound care change in practice is just one example of how nurses use evidence-based practice in our work.
+If best-practices are not followed and created based on the most recent research many cares and interventions could have detrimental consequences.
+Procedural techniques, medications, even patient education all have certain elements of evidence that should be followed.
+If not, nurses could be working with outdated methods and strategies for treatment that could do much more harm than good.

 How Do I Find the Evidence for Evidence-Based Practice?

 Nursing and other medical journals are widely available to healthcare employees.
-Your hospital may even provide a free subscription or login to sites that are created specifically for academic journals.
+Many hospitals and medical centers even provide a free subscriptions or medical library access that are curated specifically for academic journals.
 Check into this to see if you have access.
-Otherwise, there are a lot of other websites with a ton of great, useful, and current information, from Medscape to WebMD.
-You can access information pretty much at any time with your smartphone.
-If you are having a hard time, check in with your local library or university and see if they have journals you could access.
+Otherwise, there are a lot of other websites with a ton of great, useful, and current information, like UpToDate and WebMD, that are all free to access.
+You can access this information pretty much at any time with a smartphone or a computer.

 How Can I Implement Evidence-Based Practice?